Saucony Freedom ISO review

 In simple terms, the heel support frame does nothing to support the heel.
 I understand the reasoning behind the support frame (the shoe is called the Freedom for a reason) but Saucony should have discarded the frame from the start.

-Tongue & Lacing
+Tongue & Lacing of the Freedom ISO

 The tongue is thin and minimally padded but provides the right amount of pressure to prevent any lacing tension on top of the foot.